 CONCLUSION

 Fatty liver is a growing health problem worldwide.
 It might evolve to nonalcoholic steatohepatitis, cirrhosis and cause hepatocellular carcinoma.
 There are two distinct subtypes of paediatric NAFLD associated with different clinical, demographic and possible pathophysiological features.
-In children with NAFLD aged 2-18 years 51% is type 2 and 17% is type 1.
+In children with NAFLD aged 2-18 years, 51% is type 2 and 17% is type 1.
 The most important risk factors for NAFLD are obesity and insulin resistance.
 In general, NAFLD has no specific symptom or sign, but should be considered in obese children.
 The most common admission reason is slightly elevated transaminases or coincidentally noticed hepatomegaly.
 In NAFLD serum aminotransferases are moderately high, ALT being higher than AST.
 Increase in AST and reversing of AST/ALT ratio in NAFLD predicts bad prognosis.
 Progression to cirrhosis in children is rare but possible.
 The treatment of this disease is not certain.
 It is demonstrated that decrease in weight normalizes transaminases and liver histology.
 Therefore, weight loss with regular medium level exercise and an applicable diet with low glycemic index and appropriate calorie intake are preferred.
 Drugs are promising but not sufficient in children for today.

 In conclusion, since childhood obesity became epidemic in developed countries, NAFLD came out to be the most common reason of chronic liver disease in pediatrics.
 Therefore it should be taken in consideration in obese children.
 After excluding other diseases multi-disciplinary management should be started for weight loss.